kirenz/codelabs/markdown/cloud-mysql/cloud-mysql.md

 Duration: 0:02:00

-In this tutorial you learn how to create a SQL database (using [MySQL](https://www.mysql.com)) in Google Cloud and how to connect the database with [Google Datastudio](https://datastudio.google.com).
+In this tutorial you learn how to create a SQL database (using [MySQL](https://www.mysql.com)) in Google Cloud and how to create a database and table.

 <aside class="positive">
 You need a Google Cloud account for this tutorial